HarishChandran3304/stututu/README.md

 # Stututu (currently still in development)

-### An exclusive JDM car rental concept app being:
+### An exclusive JDM car rental concept app being -
 * written in TypeScript
 * built with
     * Reactjs, Redux Toolkit, TailwindCSS, Styled Components on the front-end